autostructure/docs/puppet/blogs/secure_windows_june.md

 ## Getting Started

-The `secure_windows` module is very easy to get started with.
-By default, all vulnerabilities are enforced with reasonable default values.
+The `secure_windows` module is very easy to use.
 To get started, simply instantiate the class in your puppet code.
 We recommend including this module as part of your base profile for Windows.

 ```puppet
 # Base Profile for Windows